willfaught/pie/README.md

-# setup
+# Pie

-Setup sets up a fresh Mac with preferences, configuration, and software.
+Pie sets up a fresh Mac with preferences, configuration, and software.

 ## Installing